Portsmouth: Media

-Notable residents
+Notable people

 Portsmouth has been home to a number of famed authors; Charles Dickens, whose works include A Christmas Carol, Great Expectations, Oliver Twist and A Tale of Two Cities, was born there.
 Arthur Conan Doyle, author of the Sherlock Holmes stories, practised medicine in the city and played in goal for the amateur Portsmouth Association Football Club.
 Rudyard Kipling (poet and author of The Jungle Book) and H. G. Wells, author of The War of the Worlds and The Time Machine, lived in Portsmouth during the 1880s.
 Novelist and historian Walter Besant, author of By Celia's Arbour, A Tale of Portsmouth Town, was born in Portsmouth.
 Historian Frances Yates, known for her work on Renaissance esotericism, was born in the city.Francis Austen, brother of Jane Austen, briefly lived in the area after graduating from Portsmouth Naval Academy.
 Contemporary literary figures include social critic, journalist and author Christopher Hitchens, who was born in Portsmouth.
 Nevil Shute moved to the city in 1934 when he relocated his aircraft company, and his former home is in Southsea.
 Fantasy author Neil Gaiman grew up in Purbrook and Southsea.

 Industrial Revolution engineer Isambard Kingdom Brunel was born in Portsmouth.
 His father, Marc Isambard Brunel, worked for the Royal Navy and developed the world's first production line to mass-produce pulley blocks for ship rigging.
 James Callaghan, British prime minister from 1976 to 1979, was born and raised in Portsmouth.
 Son of a Protestant Northern Irish petty officer in the Royal Navy, Callaghan was the only person to hold all four Great Offices of State: foreign secretary, home secretary, chancellor and prime minister.
 John Pounds, the founder of ragged schools (which provided free education to working-class children), lived in Portsmouth and founded England's first ragged school there.